flametaichou/flametaichou.github.io/_posts/2025-05-11-grouped-open-api-fix.md

 import org.springdoc.core.models.GroupedOpenApi;
 ```

 After applying these fixes, I've got working API groups.
-It looks like the migration wasn't completed properly, even though Swagger and everything else were working fine.
+It looks like the migration wasn't completed properly, even though Swagger and everything else were working fine except for the API groups.

 ### P.S.